Privacy Inequality: The Most Brutal Form of Inequality You’ve Ever Imagined

 My niece doesn’t live nearby, so when I can’t go visit her and her parents, I like to see pictures and videos of her.
 But, what happens with that data we send through Whatsapp?
 Could that data ever turn against my niece in the future?

 Right now I think a lot about that, of course.
-It seems harmless that an app that allows you to keep in touch with your love ones and share your most precious moments, would ever become dangerous for you.
+It seems harmless that an app that allows you to keep in touch with your loved ones and share your most precious moments, would ever become dangerous for you.
 But in the end, it’s a business that will exploit every little vulnerability it can in order to suck up monetary value from you.

 This is the danger of dealing with data over time.
 Especially with AI getting better every single day.